rexdouglass/TIGR/README.md

 No personal information is requested, and the results will be made public for academic research.

-Survey administered by Rex W. Douglass (PhD) (@RexDouglass), who will post results and further details as the project evolves at his twitter handle @RexDouglass .
+Survey administered by Rex W. Douglass (PhD) (@RexDouglass), who will post results and further details as the project evolves  here.

 ----->[Submit a Report of a Government Restriction](https://forms.gle/ESytGHMzUTvNf6RJA) <------------